Objective-C: Implementations

+Objective-C was originally implemented by a proprietary compiler from PPI/StepStone (see History above).
+NeXT instead implemented Objective-C by modifying GCC, allowing newer C features to be used.
+Apple maintained the situation for a while after its purchase of NeXT, giving rise to Apple GCC and Apple LLVM-GCC, both of which stopped receiving updates at version 4.2.1 due to GCC changing its license to GPLv3, which contains a provision against Tivoization.
+Apple decided to instead build on top of LLVM's clang compiler since circa 2009, which has a much more relaxed license.
+Apple contributes Objective-C related changes back to LLVM, making it the most complete open source implementation as of 2026.

 GNU, GNUstep, and WinObjC

 The GNU project has, for a long time, been interested in a platform to port NeXT and Obj-C programs to.
 The ChangeLog for the directory in GCC suggests that it existed before 1998 (GCC 2.95), and its README further points at a rewrite in 1993 (GCC 2.4).

 The NeXT frontend source code was released since it was made as part of GCC, released GNU General Public License which forces ones making derivative works to do so.
 Apple continued this tradition in releasing its fork of GCC up to 4.2.1, after which they abandoned the compiler.
 GCC maintainers took in the changes, but did not invest much in supporting newer features such as the Objective-C 2.0 language.

 The GNUstep developers, interested in the new language, forked the GCC to a project independent of GCC called in 2009.
 They also arranged for the runtime to be used with Clang to take advantage of the new language syntax.
 GCC moved slowly at the same time, but at GCC 4.6.0 (2011) they have moved on to Objective-C 2.0 in their libobjc as well.
 GNUstep documentation suggest that the GCC implementation still lacks support for blocks, non-fragile variables, and the newer ARC.

 Microsoft forked ObjFW's runtime into a part of WinObjC, the iOS bridge for Universal Windows Platform, in 2015, though switched to a fork of in 2016.
 Combined with its own implementation of Cocoa Touch and underlying APIs, the project allows the reuse of iOS Application code inside of UWP apps.

 On Windows, Objective-C Development tools are provided for download on GNUStep's website.
 The GNUStep Development System consists of the following packages: GNUstep MSYS System, GNUstep Core, GNUstep Devel, GNUstep Cairo, ProjectCenter IDE (Like Xcode, but not as complex), Gorm (Interface Builder Like Xcode NIB builder).
 These binary installers have not been updated since 2016, so it could be a better idea to just install by building under Cygwin or MSYS2 instead.